- Level 3

 - Understand effective communication techniques to de-escalate challenging situations.

-- Demonstrate knowledge of various behaviors and strategies to manage them appropriately.
+- Demonstrate knowledge of various behaviours and strategies to manage them appropriately.

 - Comprehend the rules and regulations surrounding the use of restraints in care settings.

-- Recognize legalities related to restraint use and adhere to relevant laws.
+- Recognise legalities related to restraint use and adhere to relevant laws.

 - Gain a clear understanding of their duty of care and how it applies to restraining individuals.

-- Familiarize themselves with government guidance regarding restraint practices.
+- Familiarise themselves with government guidance regarding restraint practices.

 - Develop risk awareness and the ability to assess potential hazards in restraint situations.